Computer Science

 • Ethical, legal and environmental impacts of digital technology on wider society, including issues of privacy

 Independent Study will include a variety of tasks to support students in achieving their best.
-There will also be an introduction to Flipped Learning.
+There will also be an introduction to Flipped Learning, allowing students to study a topic prior to the lesson.

 Year 12 & 13